 The Gilda’s Club is a Non-Profit Organization founded in 1998, that is available in multiple areas and offers support groups, education lectures, workshops, children/teen specific activities and groups, bereavement support groups, and social events for men, women, teens and children living with cancer, as well their families and friends.
 For additional information visit their website at www.gildasclubdetroit.org or call (248) 577-0800.

 The Lake House is a Non-Profit Organization founded in 2011 that offers cancer support groups, one-on-one cancer support consultations/guidance, health and wellness talks/activities, stress management activities, and social events to those affected by cancer.
-For additional information visit their website at milakehouse.org or call (586) 777-7761.
+For additional information, contact The Lake House at (586) 777-7761.

 The American Childhood Cancer Organization, established in 1995, provides information, resources, books and support for parents, children and adolescents with cancer to provide grassroots leadership through advocacy and awareness, and to support research leading to a cure for all children diagnosed with this life-threatening disease.
 For additional information visit their website at www.acco.org or call 1-855-858-2226.

 Children’s Cancer Research Fund is a national nonprofit organization that offers information relevant to parents and immediate family about survivorship, diagnosis, treatment, research and cures of childhood cancer.
 For additional information visit their website at www.childrenscancer.org or call 1-888-422-7348.